Sai-10z/DiseaseSense/README.md

 # 🔐 Project Note & Disclaimer

-> Source code is not included in this repository as the project was developed as part of an internship program.
-This repository is intended to showcase the machine learning workflow, dataset usage, model evaluation, visualizations, and Django web integration.
-The project is designed for educational and research purposes only and should not be considered as professional medical advice, diagnosis, or treatment.
+> Source code is not included as this project was developed during an internship program.
+This repository is intended for educational purposes only.

 ---